Gandi/hubot-phabs/README.md

 It also makes available some commands to interact directly with Phabricator items, like create a task, assign a task to a user.
 This is a work in progress and more commands will be added with time.

+This plugin is used in production internally at [Gandi](https://gandi.net) since 2016-07-13.

 Installation
 --------------
 In your hubot directory: